rackerlabs/support-how-to/content/rackspace-intelligence/create-custom-intelligence-dashboards.md

 ### Create a custom dashboard

-1. Log into the Cloud Control Panel.
+1. Log in to the Cloud Control Panel.
 2. In the top navigation bar, select **Servers** > **Rackspace Intelligence**.
 3. At the top of the Rackspace Intelligence page, click **Dashboard**.
 4. In the dashboard page, click **Custom**.